President and CEO

 Public Relations and Outreach Manager

-As the Part-Time Public Relations and Outreach Coordinator, Jillian is responsible for creating and disseminating reports, newsletters, and other outreach materials; maintaining and updating the USRC website and social media; liaising with partner organizations and media outlets; preparing for meetings and events; and monitoring media.
+As the Part-Time Public Relations and Outreach Manager, Jillian is responsible for creating and disseminating reports, newsletters, and other outreach materials; maintaining and updating the USRC website and social media; liaising with partner organizations and media outlets; preparing for meetings and events; and monitoring media.

 Originally from Canada, she has previously done external relations and outreach, program management, business development, and education work in Belgium, Ghana, Guyana, Japan, and the U.S. Jillian holds an LL.M, International Law with International Relations (with Merit) and a B.A.
 Honours, German and Politics.